-Note: The NMI vector location is at index 15 of the machine trap vector table for both non-vectored basic mode and vectored basic mode (i.e. at {mtvec[31:7], 5'hF, 2'b00}).
+Note: The NMI vector location is at index 15 of the machine trap vector table for both non-vectored CLINT mode and vectored CLINT mode (i.e. at {mtvec[31:7], 5'hF, 2'b00}).
 The NMI vector location therefore does not match its exception code.

-16.1.3 Nested Interrupt Handling
+16.3.3 Nested Interrupt Handling

-Within the basic interrupt architecture there is no hardware support for nested interrupt handling.
+Within the CLINT mode interrupt architecture there is no hardware support for nested interrupt handling.
 Nested interrupt handling can however still be supported via software.